 A useful decision-making approach is to:

-Clarity is not about having perfect answers, it is about making decisions that are thoughtful, informed, and aligned with long-term well-being.
+Clarity is not about having perfect answers — it is about making decisions that are thoughtful, informed, and aligned with long-term well-being.
+You can also schedule a visit to Epoch to experience the care environment firsthand before making any decision.

 Some of the most suitable care models include:

-• Hybrid Models (Home Care + Clinical Oversight):
+- Hybrid Models (Elder Care at Home + Clinical Oversight):

-A good option in the early stages is a mix of elder care at home along with an elder daycare service, where individuals can remain at home but receive structured support from trained professionals.
+A good option in the early stages — a mix of elder care at home along with an elder day care service, where individuals can remain at home but receive structured support from trained professionals.
 However, this may become harder to sustain as care needs increase or become more complex.

-Ultimately, the “best fit” is not just about where care is provided, but how well it is coordinated, consistent, and responsive
+Ultimately, the "best fit" is not just about where care is provided, but how well it is coordinated, consistent, and responsive.
+Start your journey with Epoch and let our team help you find the right care path for your loved one.

-• Certain policies may cover short-term stays in rehabilitation centres, post-hospitalisation care, or specific treatments within an elder care setting if they are medically necessary and prescribed by a doctor.
+- Certain policies may cover short-term stays in rehabilitation centres, post-hospitalisation care, or specific treatments within an elder care setting if they are medically necessary and prescribed by a doctor.
+Learn more about recovery and rehabilitation care options at Epoch.

 It's important to carefully review your policy terms or speak with your insurer to understand what is included, as coverage can vary widely.